ivangabriele/blog/_posts/2017-12-21-the-best-exchanges-to-buy-and-sell-your-cryptocurrencies.md

   </tbody>
 </table>

-**[Binance](https://www.binance.com/?ref=10265687) is the the tab that is almost always open on my browser.
-I have been trading daily for months on it and they earned my trust through their transparency, low fees and a nice community.**
+**[Binance](https://www.binance.com/?ref=10265687) is by far an almost-perfect exchange (put aside the so-so UX) and the constantly-openend tab on my browser.
+I have been trading daily for months on it and they earned my trust through their rock-solid availability, transparency, low fees and amazing community.**

+I would not be surprised if they become the biggest exchange at some point during the next months.

 <h2 id="Conclusion">Conclusion</h2>